Research findings also offer guidance

 It would be nice if those who set out to teach good yoga stuff were straight.
 A happy beginner may imagine it is always so.
 However, an Indian caution is that only one out of many are good gurus.
 The idea calls for good investigations before committing or submitting.

 Alert yourself, for example by asking yourself, "What guidelines are to be trusted now?
 Which rabbit is pulled out of the top hat this time?"
 A guru known as Paramahansa Yogananda (1893-1952) is referred to here and there.
 His early aims included "eat nuts", and made no exceptions for all who were and are allergic to nuts.
-That was unwise [Eating nuts, one more abandoned Yogananda aim for American followers
+That was unwise [Eating nuts - a Yogananda aim and ideal

 The current aims and ideals of SRF derive from older sets of aims and ideals, and the articles of incorporation that Yogananda furnished and/or sanctioned when SRF was registered as a church in California in 1935. [◦SRF Articles of Incorporation]